 What COVID-19 vaccine can my child get?

-If your child is between the age of 12 and 17, then they can get the Pfizer or Moderna vaccine as their first two shots.
+If your child is between the ages of 12 and 17, then they can get either the Pfizer, Moderna, or Novavax vaccine.
+They should then get a bivalent booster shot 2 months later.